RealLionelMuhire/hpo_admin/GAME_API_DOCUMENTATION.md

 ## Game Flow Overview

-1. **Create Game**: Create a new game session with 1, 2, 4, or 6 participants
+1. **Create Game**: Frontend creates a game session with only participant count and receives a match_id
-2. **Complete Game**: Mark the game as completed with winning team and cards chosen by losing team
-3. **Submit Completed Game**: Submit complete game data from UI with full synchronization
+2. **Distribute Match ID**: Frontend distributes the match_id to all players
+3. **Individual Player Submission**: Each player submits their win/loss result using the same match_id
-4. **Get Responses**: Winners get fun facts from chosen cards, losers get questions from their assigned cards
+4. **Get Player Response**: Each player gets their specific response (winners get fun facts, losers get questions)
-5. **UI Answer Validation**: Game UI validates answers using question data and awards points accordingly
-6. **Check Status**: Monitor game progress and results
+5. **Submit Answers**: Losing players submit answers to their questions
+6. **Award Points**: Points are awarded for correct answers and statistics are updated

 **Important Game Logic:**
+- **Game creation is simplified** - only participant count is needed initially
+- **Players submit individually** - each player reports their own win/loss status using the shared match_id
-- **Team assignments are based on initial team setup** provided during game creation
+- **Team assignments are determined** during individual player submissions (team 1 = winners, team 2 = losers)
-- **Losing team members receive questions** from chosen cards and must answer them
-- **Winning team members receive fun facts/explanations** from the same cards
-- **Cards are chosen during gameplay** and determine content for both teams
-- **UI handles answer validation** using question data that includes correct answers and points
-- **Points are awarded** only for correct answers via dedicated endpoints
+- **Response assignment is automatic** - winners automatically get fun facts, losers get questions based on their submission
+- **Match completion** - game is completed when all expected players have submitted their results

 ## UI-Driven Answer Validation Workflow